 Reentry

-A Fresh Start… for Returning Citizens
+A Fresh Start… for Formerly Incarcerated Individuals

 Enterprise House

-Dana’s House Mental Health Residential
+Dana’s House

 ASIST

 Advanced Supervision and Intervention Support Team (ASIST) works with male and female reentry clients in need of support around mental health and substance abuse issues.
 Clinicians work with clients to provide individual and group therapy, with a focus on achieving and maintaining sobriety as well as addressing behavioral health needs.
-There is also focus on linking clients to to other community providers as needed.
+There is also focus on linking clients to other community providers as needed.
 APRN assessment and services, such as medication management, are also available under this program.

 Coming Home For Good